sandreas/m4b-tool/README.md

 Depending on the operating system you are using, installing the non-free encoder may require a little extra skills, effort and time (see the notes for your operating system above).
 You have to decide, if it is worth the additional effort for getting the slightly better quality.

-If you are using very low bitrates (<= 32k), you could also use high efficiency profiles to further improve audio quality.
+If you are using very low bitrates (<= 32k), you could also use high efficiency profiles to further improve audio quality (e.g. `--audio-profile=aac_he` for mono).
 Unfortunately, `ffmpeg`'s high efficiency implementation produces audio files, that are incompatible with many players (including iTunes).
-To produce high efficiency files, that are compatible with at least most common players, you will need `fdkaac` for now.
+To produce high efficiency files, that are compatible with at least most common players, you will need to install `fdkaac` for now.

 More Details:
 - https://github.com/sandreas/m4b-tool/issues/19